Find Federal Legal Resources

 Senate – Home pages of Senators for biographical information, press releases and contact information.
 Descriptions of Senate committees and subcommittees with links to schedules and hearing transcripts.

 Supreme Court of the United States – Official Supreme Court site.
 Contains opinions from 1991-present, a brief overview of the Court, a listing of all justices and biographies of the current members, oral argument calendar and transcripts, and information about obtaining briefs.

-THOMAS – Maintained by the Library of Congress, this is the best source for PDF versions of federal bills and bill status information.
+THOMAS – Maintained by the Library of Congress, this is a very good source for PDF versions of federal bills and bill status information.
 Links to the text of legislative documents including bills, hearings, reports, debates and public laws.
-THOMAS.gov is being replaced by Congress.gov––the new official source for federal legislative information.
-Congreess.gov. currently includes all data sets available on THOMAS.gov except nominations, treaties and communications.
-These data sets will be added throughout 2014.
-THOMAS.gov will be permanently retired by the end of 2014.
+THOMAS.gov will eventually be replaced by Congress.gov––the new official source for federal legislative information.

 United States Code – Consolidation and codification by subject matter of the general and permanent laws of the United States.
 Available through HeinOnline.

 The White House – Video, audio and transcripts of major speeches by the President and members of his cabinet.
 Press releases, executive orders and proclamations.
 Links to cabinet member biographies.